sunyong6666/AI-Vision-Advanced-docs/docs/AIVisionAdvanced/07Supported Devices/02ExtensionSPIKE.md

 Before use, set the module's port protocol to SPIKE mode.

-(Refer to the UI Interface section for operation details.
-For further details, see [SPIKE Compatibility Mode](https://ai-vision-advanced-docs.readthedocs.io/en/latest/docs/AIVisionAdvanced/05CommunicationProtocol/04SPIKECompatibilityMode.html).)
+Refer to the UI Interface section for operation details.
+For further details, see [SPIKE Compatibility Mode](https://ai-vision-advanced-docs.readthedocs.io/en/latest/docs/AIVisionAdvanced/05CommunicationProtocol/04SPIKECompatibilityMode.html)

 ### Hardware Preparation
 <!-- 这是一张图片，ocr 内容为： -->